syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 ### Filtering

-Programmatically filter the data while importing the workbook by using XlsIO in the `WorkbookLoaded` event of Spreadsheet.
+Filter the data programmatically when importing the workbook in the `WorkbookLoaded` event of Spreadsheet.

 {% tabs %}
 {% highlight c# %}